kb100/signal-authenticator/README.md

 Enter passphrase for key '/home/user/.ssh/id_rsa':
 Authenticated with partial success.
 Authenticated fully.
 User has not enabled two-factor authentication.

-The programs included with the Debian GNU/Linux system are free software;
-the exact distribution terms for each program are described in the individual files in /usr/share/doc/*/copyright.

-Debian GNU/Linux comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.
-You have new mail.
 Last login: Wed Jul 20 19:59:45 2016 from 127.0.0.1
 [user ~]$
 ```

-To opt-in, a user should create a file `.signal_authenticator` in their home directory
+To opt in, a user should create a file `.signal_authenticator` in their home directory
 with contents

 ```